BocanOnlineTemplates/c-slib-cmake/README.md

 [//]: # (TODO: Add link to docs/ root to documentation tree.)

----

 ### License

 This project is published under The Unlicense.
-The code is public domain—use it however you want.
+The code is public domain; use it however you want.

 Full text in [LICENSE.md](/LICENSE.md)